 Links and References

-- Communication Disabilities Access Canada, guidelines for Making a communication access card (PDF) and a sample communication access card (PDF).
+- Communication Disabilities Access Canada.
+(2013).
+Making a communication access card (PDF) and Sample communication access card (PDF).

 - Project Core, Partner-assisted scanning quick reference sheet, Center for Literacy & Disability Studies at UNC Chapel Hill.

-- We Speak Podd, (2016).
-YouTube video, close up demonstration of PODD with partner-assisted audio/visual scanning
+- We Speak PODD.
+(2016).
+Close up demonstration of PODD with partner assisted audio/visual scanning.
+[YouTube video]